-- (a) In this section: - (1) "Enforcement date" means 12:01 a.m. on the date on which a claimant first serves process on a series limited liability company or protected series in an action seeking to enforce under this section a claim against an asset of the company or protected series by attachment, levy, or the like. - (2) Subject to Section 608(b), "incurrence date" means the date on which a series limited liability company or protected series incurred the liability giving rise to a claim that a claimant seeks to enforce under this section. - (b) If a claim against a series limited liability company or a protected series of the company has been reduced to judgment, in addition to any other remedy provided by law or equity, the judgment may be enforced in accordance with the following rules:
+1 the like.
+2 (2) "Incurrence date" means the date on which a series limited liability company 3 or protected series incurred the liability giving rise to a claim that a claimant seeks to enforce 4 under this section.
+5 (b) If a claim against a series limited liability company or a protected series of the 6 company has been reduced to judgment, in addition to any other remedy provided by law or 7 equity, the judgment may be enforced in accordance with the following rules: 8 (1) A judgment against the company may be enforced against an asset of a 9 protected series of the company if the asset: 10 (A) was a non-associated asset of the protected series on the incurrence 11 date; or 12 (B) is a non-associated asset of the protected series on the enforcement 13 date.
+14 (2) A judgment against a protected series may be enforced against an asset of the 15 company if the asset: 16 (A) was a non-associated asset of the company on the incurrence date; or 17 (B) is a non-associated asset of the company on the enforcement date.
+18 (3) A judgment against a protected series may be enforced against an asset of 19 another protected series of the company if the asset: 20 (A) was a non-associated asset of the other protected series on the 21 incurrence date; or 22 (B) is a non-associated asset of the other protected series on the 23 enforcement date.

-- (1) A judgment against the company may be enforced against an asset of a protected series of the company if the asset: - (A) was a non-associated asset of the protected series on the incurrence date; or - (B) is a non-associated asset of the protected series on the enforcement date. - (2) A judgment against a protected series may be enforced against an asset of the company if the asset: - (A) was a non-associated asset of the company on the incurrence date; or - (B) is a non-associated asset of the company on the enforcement date. - (3) A judgment against a protected series may be enforced against an asset of another protected series of the company if the asset: - (A) was a non-associated asset of the other protected series on the incurrence date; or - (B) is a non-associated asset of the other protected series on the enforcement date. - (c) In addition to any other remedy provided by law or equity, if a claim against a series limited liability company or a protected series has not been reduced to a judgment and law other than this [act] permits a prejudgment remedy by attachment, levy, or the like, the court may apply subsection (b) as a prejudgment remedy. - (d) In a proceeding under this section, the party asserting that an asset is or was an associated asset of a series limited liability company or a protected series of the company has the burden of proof on the issue.
+- 1 (c) In addition to any other remedy provided by law or equity, if a claim against a series - 2 limited liability company or a protected series has not been reduced to a judgment and law other - 3 than this [act] permits a prejudgment remedy by attachment, levy, or the like, a court may apply - 4 subsection (b) as a prejudgment remedy. - 5 (d) In a proceeding under this section, the party asserting that an asset is or was an - 6 associated asset of a series limited liability company or a protected series of the company has the - 7 burden of proof on the issue. - (e) Except as otherwise provided in subsection (c), a proceeding under this section is to - 9 enforce a judgment. - (f) This section applies to a foreign protected series or foreign series limited liability - company in accordance with Section 703.